 Let me know in the comment if you liked this recipe.
 And make sure to subscribe to the Happy Stirring emails, and follow me on Instagram so you don’t miss any recipes or sneak peaks!
 I will continue to share what I’m learning, and easy to make recipes for everyone!

-One Pot Smoky Chorizo Chili
+Easy One Pot Chorizo Chili

 - 1 lb chorizo crumbled